Berlin0610/CTTR/README.md

 ## Quality Comparisons (Similar Bitrate)

-### For better quality comparison, please download the videos (mp4) from the "video" file.
+### For better quality comparisons, please download the videos (mp4) from the "video" file.

 ### Example 1